floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 ## Applying configuration changes

-The Search Guard configuration, like users, roles and permissions, is stored in a dedicated index in OpenSearch/Elasticsearch itself, the so-called Search Guard Index.
+The Search Guard configuration, like users, roles and permissions, is stored in a dedicated index in Elasticsearch itself, the so-called Search Guard Index.

 Changes to the Search Guard configuration must be applied to this index by either

 * Using the Search Guard Configuration GUI (Enterprise feature)
 * Using the `sgctl` command line tool

-For using the Search Guard Configuration GUI you need to install the Search Guard Dashboards/Kibana Plugin, as described below.
+For using the Search Guard Configuration GUI you need to install the Search Guard Kibana Plugin, as described below.

 If you want to use the sgadmin tool: